bytecodealliance/component-docs/component-model/src/design/worlds.md

 and the functionality it requires in order to work.

 A world can be used to describe a component, and a hosting environment for other components, depending on which imports and exports are specified.
-Worlds can represent either a component or host environment because components can be composed: a component can provide functionality required by another component, just like a host environment can. can provide functionality that other components can depend on.
+Worlds can represent either a component or host environment because components can be composed: a component can provide functionality required by another component, just like a host environment can.

+## Fulfilling worlds with components versus hosts

 On the one hand, a world describes how a component relates to other components: it describes the functionality the component exposes